Create accessible websites, applications and software for people affected by dementia with the help of our dementia digital design guidelines.

 - using larger text sizes (and higher contrasts) to provide more information to the eye.
 This is especially important for older people whose visual system declines with age,

 - avoid using multiple fonts, unnecessarily.
 This may make the interface and content confusing.

-Most of these guidelines are inclusive in nature.
-This means that they can improve the ease of use of a service for many people, even if they don't live with dementia.
+Most of these dementia-friendly design guidelines are inclusive in nature.
+This means that they can improve the ease of use of a service for many people, even if they don't have dementia.

 This is an important part of accessible and inclusive design practice to consider.

 Accessibility is not just the law; it's a fantastic idea!